SonasMacRae/ASP_code/ASP code/Tree/README.md

 # Tree printing challenge

-Using the terminal/command line of your computer, prompt the user for an input before printing the input surrounded by stars.
+Write an command line application which prompts the user for an integer input, then prints a tree of that size.

 The image below demonstrates what it should look like: